 I am a DPhil student working on dynamic modelling of Jupiter’s volcanic moon Io, under the supervision of Professor Richard Katz and Professor Ian Hewitt (maths).

-For my Master’s I worked on constraining the thermal and orbital evolution of some of Saturn’s mid sized icy moons (in particular Rhea, Dione and Tethys).
+For my Master’s I worked on constraining the thermal and orbital evolution of Saturn’s mid sized icy moons, under the supervision of Professor Francis Nimmo (UC Santa Cruz).

 View Selected Publications